-Todd Hall’s writing and research focuses on relational approaches to spiritual development.
-He is considered a leading expert on spiritual development and the integration of psychology and theology/spirituality.
-Hall has published extensively on the topic, in journals such as the Journal for the Scientific Study of Religion, International Journal for the Psychology of Religion, Mental Health, Culture and Religion, Journal of Family Psychology, Journal of Psychology and Christianity and Journal of Psychology and Theology.
-He has presented over 50 papers at national conferences on the topic of relational spirituality.
+Dr. Hall’s writing and research focus on relational approaches to spiritual development, leadership/organizational development and flourishing.
+He has won awards for his research from the American Psychological Association and the Christian Association for Psychological Studies.
+Dr. Hall has published extensively in journals such as Psychology of Religion and Spirituality, Journal for the Scientific Study of Religion, International Journal for the Psychology of Religion, Mental Health, Culture and Religion, Journal of Family Psychology, Journal of Psychology and Christianity and the Journal of Psychology and Theology.

-Hall maintains a small clinical practice in which he specializes in attachment-based psychoanalytic psychotherapy with adults.
+Dr. Hall consults regularly to organizations in the areas of leadership/organizational development and employee motivation and maintains a small clinical practice specializing in attachment-based psychoanalytic psychotherapy with adults.